Yashdon999/MickyMouse/README.md

 ## 🙏 Acknowledgments

 - This game was inspired by the classic Mickey Mouse cartoons.
-- Special thanks to the Pygame community for their support and contributions.
+- Special thanks to the HTML community for their support and contributions.